 ‘Oh, here’s an idea I’ll get back to later’ Let me jot that down before I forget…..
 I have this messy random bunch of words that I can look back at to trigger a prior thought trigger.

-Scribbling clears my head so I can capture an idea and focus on the ‘other’ task at hand.
+Scribbling clears my head to capture an idea and focus on the ‘other’ task at hand.
 The job I started ½ an hour ago that I have got to get finished.

 I have never been able to journal my thoughts and feelings legibly onto a piece of paper.